Expiry date and storage of medicines

 International guidelines specify exactly how shelf life studies of drugs are to be designed.
 Amongst other things it is defined how many batches have to be stored under which specific conditions and for how long.
 Real-time studies must be carried out that simulate the shelf life under real-life conditions, i.e. usually at 25°C and 60% relative humidity.
 In addition, accelerated studies should be initiated in which the drugs are stored at 40°C and 75% relative humidity to cover worst-case situations (such as short "outliers" during transport).
 The light sensitivity of the drug is also tested in separate studies.

-Result: Running time and storage instructions
+Result: Shelf life and storage instructions

 As a result of these investigations, the applicant shall determine the shelf life and any special storage instructions, which shall be approved by the authorities and listed in the Summary of Product Characteristics (SmPC) and the package leaflet.
 The labelling of the package also contains the expiry date together with any storage recommendations.